 The Application Process

 There are two steps in the application process.
 The first is to complete the online NEH Participant Application Cover Sheet.
 Make sure that you save it as a PDF file on your computer before you hit the “submit” button, because you will need a copy for the second step.
 The second step is to submit an application package to the Institute’s selection committee.
 The package should include a copy of the cover sheet you submitted to the NEH, your CV (not to exceed 5 pages), and an essay of no more than 4 double-spaced pages.
-Per NEH guidelines, application essays should explain address the following:
+Per NEH guidelines, application essays should address: